Jiapeng-Pei/Memory-Tracker/FinalReport/Result Analysis.md

    As mentioned before, the messages printing is triggered by free.
 If the *INS_TRACE* is true, free will check whether each `malloc` in the list is time up.
 If it has exceeded time limit, then the program will invoke `backtrace` functions to print its callstack.

+## Labor Division

+Task1: 陈浩

+Task2&3: 裴嘉鹏 张沐阳

+Debug&Idea: 共同完成

+Also, we greatly appreciate Prof 张殷乾 for his careful guidance and enlightening ideas!

+## Future Direction

+1. Check memory leakage status periodically (every 2 minutes, for example).
+Our current implementation only check leakage information when free is called.
+2. Ensure multi-thread security.
+So that for program with multi-thread, memory trace and  leakage information will be documented correctly.
+3. Design simple UI interface for displaying memory trace and leakage information.

+## Summary

+- Techniques Learned

+  1. Pin.
+Even though we didn't use pin in our final implementation, we have still learned this dynamic binary instrumenting tool.
+We learned basic definitions of pin concepts and wrote demos.

+  2. We learned how to use qt in c++ to implement UI and create a timer to update it in real time.
+  3. We learned how to replace the dynamic link library are replace it with our .so file.
+What's more, we fully understand the principle of memory allocation functions (like `malloc` `calloc ` `realloc`) and add linked list information for each of these functions.
+  4. Learned how to get call_stack of a method using `backtrace.h`.

+- Experience

+  1. Be patient, exchange ideas and progress regularly, solve bugs together.

+  2. Don't forget to celebrate after completing a great feature or solving hard bug!
+(Let's go 火锅烧烤)